Smithtekpty/smithtek-nodered/README.md

 ## Usage

 There are two different nodes: One for reading information from SmithTek and another one for sending information to SmithTek.
+There is also a squencer node which will send a `true` value to each of its outputs, delaying a set amount of time between them.

 ### SmithTek In